If there’s one thing I faced every time I strapped into an F-16 in combat – it’s fear.

 In combat, nothing diminished my fear more than knowing that if things went wrong, my wingmen would back me up.
 Relationships are crucial when dealing with obstacles, but the key is to build relationships before the obstacles come.
 Appreciate your friends and co-workers by giving them advice, support, and your time and in return, they will be there for you to cheer you on and encourage you.
 Knowing that you have wingmen to go to for help and who will lend you their wings, is a great way to dissipate fear and face obstacles with courage.

-Fear normally comes when you’re focused on yourself.
-It is only when you shift that focus to those who need you, it loses its power.
-This is why I always had my head out of the cockpit and kept sight of my wingmen.
-They needed me, and as long as they needed me, I had a reason to keep fighting.
+Fear normally increases when you’re focused only on yourself.
+It is only when you shift that focus to those who need you – those who you can serve – that it loses its power.
+Fear normally diminishes when you have what I call, “meaning in your mission.”
+This is the essence of servant leadership, and is why I always had my head out of the cockpit and kept sight of my wingmen (especially in combat.)
+As long as I was needed, I had a reason to keep fighting.
 When the weight of your obstacles seems too much to bear, remember who needs you to win.
-Focus on your loved ones as they will always give meaning to your mission.
-This is the essence of service.
+Who can you inspire, encourage, support, or coach?
+Who needs to return home?
+Who do you love?
+When you tap into that, it will give meaning to your mission and you’ll keep taking action despite adversity and fear.

 You are on a mission to win.
 Don’t allow the winds of change or the turbulence of fear push you off course.